GeneralMills/pytrends/README.md

 This program allows you to load a csv file with a list of terms to download csv's for.

+### Defaults
+* Geo defaults to US
+* Language defaults to US English
+* Category defaults to Food and Drink
+* Date defaults to 5yrs ago to today

 ### Input

 **Csv requires three columns**